Code-Institute-Submissions/ci-frontend-project1/README.md

 Last but not least, I'd like to thank my sister for suggesting this project idea.

 ## Disclaimer
-Any content and images used on this website is only for personal project development and educational purpose.
+Any content and images used on this website is only for personal development and educational purpose.
 They are not meant for profit or income generation.